 From Wednesday 1st April we have increased our contactless limit on debit cards to €50.00 and £45.00 respectively, in keeping with the industry wide movement to prevent the spread of coronavirus.

 From Friday 13th March and as part of our Business Continuity Planning, we have invoked a Work from Home arrangement in all our office locations.
-All fire.com staff – located in London, Dublin, Cork and Madrid – are recommended to work from home until the 29th March.
+All fire.com staff – located in London, Dublin, Cork and Madrid – are recommended to work from home.
 We have provided solutions to ensure everyone can work as normal from home and we are committed to ensuring our people have a safe environment.

 Based on the confirmed Covid-19 case in the UK office building, all UK fire.com staff were informed the building shouldn’t be accessed and they are required to work from home until further notice.